ParkerdeWaal/fABMACS/readme.md

 - cylpoints file: Holds two points to define the cylindrical restraint.
 The one used in our publication is in the [RUNdirs] directory named RErun.
 We use [VMD] to draw cylinders and select the points.
 You only need this if you use the cylindrical restraint.
 - params.in file: Holds all bias and restraint parameters.
 This file is described every time the PATCHscript.sh is executed and a general set of parameter values is given.
 The params.in that were used to run our ligand simulations are in the [RUNdirs]/RErun directory.

 The topolog and equilibrated coordinates (and cpt), and md.mdp are in the RErun directory.
-New simulations can be built by using
+Simulation inputs can be built by using:

 ***Run from bound state***
  - PATH-TO-grompp_mpi -f md.mdp -c isob.gro -t isob.cpt -o run.tpr

 ***Run from unbound state***
  - PATH-TO-grompp_mpi -f md.mdp -c short.gro -t short.cpt -o run.tpr